-Nominating Committee
+Nominating and Corporate Governance Committee

-The Board of Directors has a standing Nominating Committee, which is chaired by Jennifer H. Dunbar and currently consists of Ms. Dunbar, Sandra N. Bane and David R. Jessick.
-Each of the members of the Nominating Committee is "independent" within the meaning of Marketplace Rule 4200(a)(15) of the Nasdaq Stock Market's listing standards.
-Among other things, the function of the Nominating Committee is to identify, screen, review and recommend to the Board of Directors individuals qualified to be nominated for election to the Board and to fill vacancies or newly created positions on the Board consistent with criteria approved by the Board, as well as to recommend to the Board directors to serve on each Board committee.
-The Nominating Committee held five meetings during the fiscal year ended January 1, 2012.
+The Board of Directors has a standing Nominating and Corporate Governance Committee, which is chaired by Jennifer H. Dunbar and currently consists of Ms. Dunbar, Sandra N. Bane and David R. Jessick.
+Each of the members of the Nominating and Corporate Governance Committee is "independent" as that term is defined in audit committee independence requirements set forth in Nasdaq Listing Rule 5605(c)(2) of the Nasdaq Stock Market's listing standards.
+Among other things, the function of the Nominating and Corporate Governance Committee is to (i) identify, screen, review and recommend to the Board of Directors individuals qualified to be nominated for election to the Board and to fill vacancies or newly created positions on the Board consistent with criteria approved by the Board, and (ii) recommend to the Board directors to serve on each Board committee.
+This Committee held three meetings during the fiscal year ended December 30, 2012.